chuck1/book_wood_oven/dome/dome_cast.md

 You can also make your own prefabircated dome.

+*Start pouring you precast pieces early as it can take a long time.
+And if you mess up a pour you may need to repour some pieces.*

 #### Segments

 You can divide the dome into equal slices like a pie.